mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/01_tdm_overview.md

 - Built-in self-service web application where testers can request data to be provisioned on-demand and in real-time.
 - Central storage of provisioned entities in Fabric.
 - Copying data into live testing environments.
-- Partial data requests, re-deployments of data and data appending:
+- Partial data requests, re-deployment of data and data appending:
   - Provisioning predefined lists of Business Entities from a selected source environment to a selected target environment.
 All data related to the selected entities is extracted and copied to the relevant data systems.
   - Copying a sub-set of entities based on predefined parameters.
 For example, copying 10 customers in NY and using small business packages.
 - Synthetic data generation, cloning a given entity into the target environment.
 TDM replaces the sequences of each clone to avoid sequence duplication.